fpclass/mastermind/README.md

-# cswk1
+# Mastermind

-First coursework for CS256
+First coursework for CS141